Mont Belvieu, Texas: Government and infrastructure

-By 2019 Mont Belvieu began offering a municipal broadband internet service, MB Link, as home rule cities in Texas are permitted to establish municipal internet.
-Mont Belvieu won a court agreement in 2017 that internet is a utility like electricity and water.
+By 2019, Mont Belvieu began offering a municipal broadband internet service, MB Link, as home rule cities in Texas are permitted to establish municipal internet.
+Mont Belvieu won a court agreement in 2017 that internet is a utility, like electricity and water.
 Mont Belvieu chose this path because it was unable to persuade private telecommunications companies to expand or add new infrastructure for internet purposes, even after the city government offered to have the cables laid.

 The United States Postal Service operates the Mont Belvieu Post Office at 16043 Eagle Drive, 77580-9700.

 Education

-Mont Belvieu is served by the Barbers Hill Independent School District.
+The portion of Mont Belvieu in Chambers County is served by the Barbers Hill Independent School District.
+The portion in Liberty County is zoned to Dayton Independent School District.

 The Sam and Carmena Goss Memorial Branch Library in Mont Belvieu is a branch of the Chambers County Library System.
 They are located at 1 John Hall Drive, Mont Belvieu, Texas 77523.

-Residents of Barbers Hill ISD are zoned to Lee College.
+Residents of Barbers Hill ISD and Dayton ISD are zoned to Lee College.